collective/pipforester/README.md

 ## REQUIREMENTS

-By default are being used the `Plone -c https://dist.plone.org/release/6.0-dev/constraints.txt` requirements to analyze the dependencies, but you can change it by passing the `REQUIREMENTS` variable to make es: `make REQUIREMENTS=myrequirements.txt`
+By default is being used the `Plone -c https://dist.plone.org/release/6.0-dev/constraints.txt` requirements to analyze the dependencies, but you can change it by passing the `REQUIREMENTS` variable to make es: `make REQUIREMENTS=myrequirements.txt`